z448/mbox-connect/README.md

 # KNOWN ISSUES

-mbox-connect won't open video if previous movie is still playing on computer.
+moviebox-connect won't open video if previous movie is still playing on computer.
 Quit VLC  on your computer before you play next video.